kineticadb/examples/guides/python_dev_guide/README.md

 # Python developer guide
 This guide provides step-by-step instructions to get started writing Python applications using Kinetica.
-This guide demonstrates only a small set of the available API.
-A detailed description of the complete interface is available under [Python API Reference](https://docs.kinetica.com/7.1/api/python/).
+It only demonstrates only a small set of the available API.
+A more detailed description of the complete interface is available under [Python API Reference](https://docs.kinetica.com/7.1/api/python/).
 ## Prerequisites
 You will need an installation of Kinetica to run this guide.
 Follow the instructions [here](https://www.kinetica.com/try/) to install Kinetica.